-Mayor: Pakistan plane crashes near Karachi, all 107 killed
+Mayor: Pakistan plane crashes near Karachi, all 107 on board killed

 Latest Weather Blog

-Mayor: Pakistan plane crashes near Karachi, all 107 killed
+Mayor: Pakistan plane crashes near Karachi, all 107 on board killed

-KARACHI, Pakistan (AP) — A passenger plane belonging to state-run Pakistan International Airlines crashed near the southern port city of Karachi on Friday, killing all 107 passengers and crew, the city’s mayor said.
+KARACHI, Pakistan (AP) — A passenger plane with 98 people on board crashed in a crowded neighborhood on the edge of the international airport near Pakistan’s port city of Karachi on Friday after what appeared to be an engine failure during landing.

-The aircraft crashed into a crowded neighborhood on the edge of the airport.
-Mayor Wasim Akhtar said at least five or six houses were destroyed in the crash.
-It wasn’t immediately known how many casualties were from among the residential area.
+Mayor Wasim Akhtar said at least five or six houses were destroyed in the crash of the domestic flight operated by Pakistan International Airlines.

-The aircraft arriving from the eastern city of Lahore was carrying 99 passengers and eight crew members, said Abdul Sattar Kokhar, spokesman for the country’s civil aviation authority.

-The civil aviation authority said the pilot called in a mayday saying that he had lost an engine.
-He was attempting to land when the plane crashed.
+He said all those on board died, but two civil aviation officials later said that at least two people survived the crash.
+They spoke on condition of anonymity because they were not authorized to brief media.

+Local TV stations reported that three people sitting in the front row of the aircraft survived and aired footage of a man on a stretcher they identified as Zafar Masood, the head of the Bank of Punjab.
+They reported that at least 11 bodies were recovered from the crash site and six people were injured.
+It was not immediately clear if the casualties were passengers.

+“Sir - mayday, mayday, mayday, mayday Pakistan 8303,” the pilot said before the transmission ended.

+Pakistan had resumed domestic flights earlier this week ahead of the Eid-al Fitr holiday marking the end of the Islamic fasting month of Ramadan.
+Pakistan has been in a countrywide lockdown since mid-March to try to stem the spread of the coronavirus.

 Witnesses said the Airbus A320 appeared to attempt to land two or three times before crashing in a residential area near Jinnah International Airport.
-The residential area on the edge of the airport known as Model Colony is a poor area and heavily congested.
+The residential area on the edge of the airport, known as Model Colony, is poor and heavily congested.

 A resident of the area, Abdul Rahman, said he saw the aircraft circle at least three times, appearing to try to land before it crashed into several houses.

+Video circulated on social media appeared to show the aircraft flying low over a residential area with flames shooting from one of its engines.

-Pakistan’s Prime Minister Imran Khan tweeted: “Shocked & saddened by the PIA crash. . .
+Pakistan’s Prime Minister Imran Khan tweeted: “Shocked & saddened by the PIA crash...
 Immediate inquiry will be instituted.
 Prayers & condolences go to families of the deceased.”

-Local television reports showed smoke coming from the direction of the airport and video emerging of the aircraft flying low over a residential area seemed showed apparent flames shooting from one of the engines.
-Ambulances were on their way to the airport and there were reports of some injuries among residents on the ground.

 Airbus did not immediately respond to a request for comment on the crash.
-The flight typically takes an hour and a half from the northeastern city of Lahore, the capital of Pakistan’s most populous province, Punjab, to Karachi.
+The flight from the northeastern city of Lahore typically lasts about an hour and a half.

 Airworthiness documents showed the plane last received a government check on Nov.
 1, 2019.
-PIA’s chief engineer signed a separate certificate April 28 saying all maintenance had been conducted on the plane and that “the aircraft is fully airworthy and meets all the safety” standards.
+PIA’s chief engineer signed a separate certificate April 28 saying all maintenance had been conducted.
+It said “the aircraft is fully airworthy and meets all the safety” standards.

-Ownership records for the Airbus A320 involved in the crash showed China Eastern Airlines flew the plane from 2004 until 2014.
+Ownership records for the Airbus A320 showed China Eastern Airlines flew the plane from 2004 until 2014.
 The plane then entered PIA’s fleet, leased from GE Capital Aviation Services.

+Perry Bradley, a spokesman for GE, said the firm was “aware of reports of the accident and is closely monitoring the situation.”

 More News